 If our teens are experiencing an anxiety attack, we can stay with them, reassure them and help them to breathe through it, until the anxiety passes.

 At a calmer moment, perhaps we can reflect with our child on what might be causing the anxiety.
 Give space to them to share their feelings.
 The feelings of anxiety are very real and it can be easy to dismiss each others’ fears as unrealistic, but fear is fear.
 The best thing we can do as friends or family members is to listen without judgment.
-We can help to identify triggers and work out strategies to help in times of anxiety.
+We can help to identify triggers and work out strategies to help in times of anxiety that our teens will face.
 Finally, we can encourage them to do the things that are known to reduce anxiety: physical exercise, sleeping well, eating healthily, drinking water, and spending quality time with loved ones.
 Helpguide.org provide great guides on steps we can take to improve our own mental health.

 The most effective treatment for anxiety is CBT (cognitive behavioral therapy) which looks at your negative thought patterns and helps you to turn these into more positive ones.
 Sometimes medication is also needed to help those with severe anxiety.
 If you feel your anxiety is affecting your quality of life, seek advice from a medical professional.
 Click here for a really useful website for supporting those with anxiety, here for a fuller explanation of anxiety in adolescents and here for Bankrate’s key mental health statistics 2022.